Alcatel Mobile

-Alcatel is a French brand of mobile handsets owned by Finnish telecommunications company Nokia and used under license by Chinese electronics company TCL Technology.
-The brand originates with former French conglomerate Alcatel, who began building mobile phones since at least 1991.
+Alcatel is a brand of mobile handsets owned by Finnish telecommunications company Nokia and used under license by Chinese electronics company TCL Technology.
+The brand originates with former French conglomerate Alcatel, which began building mobile phones from at least 1991.
 At the time known as Alcatel One Touch, the brand was licensed in 2005 to TCL, who have ever since held sole rights from Alcatel's successors, Alcatel-Lucent and Nokia, having produced various handsets as well as other handheld devices mostly in the budget sector.

 Brand and company history

 Alcatel/CGE introduced its first cellular phone in the 1980s under France's analog network.
 As of 1996, Alcatel sold approximately one million mobile phone handsets.
 Handsets were manufactured in France at factories in Illkirch and Laval.
 In the year 1998, Alcatel became the 5th largest global mobile phone maker with a share of 4.3%, shipping between 7 and 8 million handsets.
 In 1999 it sold 11.5 million for a 4.1% share and even managed to be the third largest supplier in Europe.

 In the second quarter of 2000 Alcatel shipped 5.47 million phones (5.6% share), roughly the same as Panasonic, Siemens and Samsung, and all collectively behind the big three (Nokia, Motorola and Ericsson).
 However, Alcatel's handset sales then shrunk.
 In the year 2003, Alcatel sold just 7.6 million phones, only a marginal number out of the 520 million in total global sales.